algorand/go-algorand/data/transactions/logic/README_in.md

 ## Operations

-Most operations work with only one type of argument, uint64 or bytes, and panic if the wrong type value is on the stack.
+Most operations work with only one type of argument, uint64 or bytes, and fail if the wrong type value is on the stack.

 Many instructions accept values to designate Accounts, Assets, or Applications.
-Beginning with TEAL v4, these values may be given as an _offset_ in the corresponding Txn fields (Txn.Accounts, Txn.ForeignAssets, Txn.ForeignApps) _or_ as the value itself (a byte-array address for Accounts, or a uint64 ID).
+Beginning with v4, these values may be given as an _offset_ in the corresponding Txn fields (Txn.Accounts, Txn.ForeignAssets, Txn.ForeignApps) _or_ as the value itself (a byte-array address for Accounts, or a uint64 ID).
 The values, however, must still be present in the Txn fields.
-Before TEAL v4, most opcodes required the use of an offset, except for reading account local values of assets or applications, which accepted the IDs directly and did not require the ID to be present in they corresponding _Foreign_ array.
-(Note that beginning with TEAL v4, those IDs are required to be present in their corresponding _Foreign_ array.)
+Before v4, most opcodes required the use of an offset, except for reading account local values of assets or applications, which accepted the IDs directly and did not require the ID to be present in they corresponding _Foreign_ array.
+(Note that beginning with v4, those IDs _are_ required to be present in their corresponding _Foreign_ array.)
 See individual opcodes for details.
 In the case of account offsets or application offsets, 0 is specially defined to Txn.Sender or the ID of the current application, respectively.

 This summary is supplemented by more detail in the [opcodes document](TEAL_opcodes.md).

-Some operations 'panic' and immediately fail the program.
+Some operations immediately fail the program.
-A transaction checked by a program that panics is not valid.
+A transaction checked by a program that fails is not valid.
-A account governed by a buggy program might not have a way to get assets back out of it.
+An account governed by a buggy program might not have a way to get assets back out of it.
 Code carefully.

+In the documentation for each opcode, the stack arguments that are popped are referred to alphabetically, beginning with the deepest argument as `A`.
+These arguments are shown in the opcode description, and if the opcode must be of a specific type, it is noted there.
+All opcodes fail if a specified type is incorrect.

+If an opcode pushes more than one result, the values are named for ease of exposition and clarity concerning their stack positions.
+When an opcode manipulates the stack in such a way that a value changes position but is otherwise unchanged, the name of the output on the return stack matches the name of the input value.

 ### Arithmetic, Logic, and Cryptographic Operations

-For one-argument ops, `X` is the last element on the stack, which is typically replaced by a new value.

-For two-argument ops, `A` is the penultimate element on the stack and `B` is the top of the stack.
-These typically result in popping A and B from the stack and pushing the result.

-For three-argument ops, `A` is the element two below the top, `B` is the penultimate stack element and `C` is the top of the stack.
-These operations typically pop A, B, and C from the stack and push the result.

 @@ Arithmetic.md @@